danieldantasdev/DesignPatternsInUse/README.md

 **Real-world example**: Think of a pizza joint with a "Pizza Factory" instead of chefs.
 Customers order "cheese" or "pepperoni," not knowing how it's made.
 Based on the order, this factory tells specialized "CheesePizza" or "PepperoniPizza" builders to get cookin'.
 Each builder adds signature toppings, keeping the creation logic separate but the ordering process smooth.

+**The remark about usage**: It can lead to increased classes, potentially making the codebase more complex.

 **UML diagram of Factory method pattern:**

 ![Factory Method](assets/FactoryMethod.png)